Ulcerative Colitis Definition

 How can I manage my symptoms when I’m at work?
 What foods should I choose?
 Which medical treatments are most effective for ulcerative colitis?
 These are some of the questions that you most likely have.

-Patients, relatives but also associations can help you to find answers to these questions.
+Patients, relatives but also associations can help you to find answers to these questions on the Ulcerative Colitis Forum.

 For further information: